RemyIsCool/AnimatedFox/README.md

 ## 👾 Known Issues
  - Moving around tabs is very buggy.
 You should instead use the keyboard shortcuts ctrl+shift+page up/down.
- - Items to the right of the search bar overlap when the window is too narrow.
  - Customizing the toolbar doesn't work with the theme applied.
  - Color themes with transparency usually don't work well.